Acgua/ioBroker.fully-mqtt/README.md

 * [ioBroker Forum](https://forum.iobroker.net/topic/63705/)

 ## To Do and/or In Progress
-* To Do: Delete device objects once device is deleted in adapter options
-* To Do: Add option to delete device objects if device is deactivated
 * In Progress: Add Adapter to Latest Repository for beta testing (requested, [PR #2184](https://github.com/ioBroker/ioBroker.repositories/pull/2184))
 * In Progress: Add [Sentry](https://github.com/ioBroker/plugin-sentry) (requested, [#213](https://github.com/ioBroker/plugin-sentry/issues/213))